CMobley7/Data_Analyst_Nanodegree/Intro to Descriptive and Inferential Statistics/README.md

  interested in Data Science, Economics, Psychology, Machine Learning, Sports analytics and just about any other field.

+Inferential statistics allows us to draw conclusions from data that might not be immediately obvious.
+This course focuses on enhancing your ability to develop hypotheses and use common tests such as t-tests to validate your claims.

 ## What You Will Learn
 Lesson 1: Intro to Research Methods
 - Introduction to several statistical study methods.